Sarah Millington, subject advisor for Health and Social Care and Child Development

 Over the last two years, students have experienced fewer exams.
 They struggled to know how to revise, how to recall information and how to apply that information in the correct way.

-Unit 2 and Unit 4 in Level 3 Health and Social Care are the areas where I’ ve seen students struggle the most.
-So here are a couple of ideas that I’ve discovered improve results and give students confidence.
+In Cambridge Technicals, Unit 2 and Unit 4 in Level 3 Health and Social Care are the areas where I’ve seen students struggle the most.
+So here are a couple of ideas that I’ve discovered can improve results and give students confidence.

 When you mention the word ‘legislation’ to 16 year old students, their faces go blank!
 When you think about it, why would a 16 year old have any in-depth knowledge about legislation?
 But it is something they need to know about and be able to apply.